vikingdata/articles/databases/mysql/DOING/MySQL_memory.md

     * ps + free   219 MiB
     * proc        224 MiB

-# Let's take 224 Mib + 331 Mib = 575 Mib.
+# Let's take 224 Mib + 331 Mib = 575 Mib which is close to top.

-It seems MySQL and Linux is a little off, but with large systems it is probably the same.
+It seems MySQL and Linux is a little off, but with large systems it is probably closer to the same.

 ### Show innodb Status
 output of memory sections